Rlee13/M4I/README.md

 For a gain in speed use MathNet.Numerics classes directly.

-See the examples provided for usage.
+For usage, see the examples provided.

 M4I is currently in an Alpha state of development.